Aradoxis/Project-November/README.md

         ![Screenshot of test console/terminal output](/images/screenshot_test.png)
 ---
 7. With that all completed, run the program.
-Instructions on how to run a python program are as follows:
+Instructions on how to run a Python program are as follows:
-    - Open command prompt and paste `cd C:\Downloads\November` assuming the project is still in your downloads folder, if you moved it, change the file path accordingly.
+    - Open the command prompt and paste `cd C:\Downloads\November` assuming the project is still in your downloads folder, if you moved it, change the file path accordingly.
 Press enter.
-    - Paste `python3 project_november.py` and enter.
+    - Paste `python project_november.py` and enter.
 ---
-If you are using the test setting, you can run it again after changing the value to fix any errors you might have done.
+If you are using the test setting, you can run it again after changing the value to try and get the right date.
 If you are using any other setting, congrats!
 You now have a status that updates automatically!
 Feel free to edit the `project_november.py` file however you want.

 The program can be interrupted by either entering `ctrl+c` into the console/terminal or turning off your computer.
-This means that the program will not run when your computer is off so you will have to run it each time you turn your computer back on.
+This means the program will not run when your device is off so you will have to run it each time you turn it back on.

 ---
 This is a very "works on my device" kind of project so take my instructions with a grain of salt and seek out online guides if needed.